Nexmo/nexmo-developer/_tutorials/client-sdk-android-set-up-push-notifications.md

 ## Enable Nexmo server to send push notifications to your device

-In order for Nexmo to be able to send push notification to a device, the Nexmo server has to know the device token (also known as InstanceID).
+In order for Nexmo to be able to send push notification to a device, the Nexmo server has to know the device token, also known as InstanceID.

-On your implementation of `FirebaseMessagingService`,  override `onNewToken()` and update the Nexmo servers with it:
+In your implementation of `FirebaseMessagingService`,  override `onNewToken()` and update the Nexmo servers with it:

 ```java
 override fun onNewToken(token: String?) {